Azure/aks-rdma-infiniband/website/docs/configurations/01-network-operator.md

 #### RDMA Shared Device Plugin

-The RDMA Shared Device Plugin enables multiple pods to share all InfiniBand NICs on a node, exposed as `rdma/rdma_shared_device_a`.
+The RDMA Shared Device Plugin enables multiple pods to share all InfiniBand NICs on a node, exposed as `rdma/shared_ib`.
 The resource count represents the maximum number of concurrent pods (default: 63 per node, configurable), not the NICs themselves, suiting resource-efficient workloads.

+To deploy the above config, create a `NicClusterPolicy` CR with the following YAML:

 ```yaml reference
 https://github.com/Azure/aks-rdma-infiniband/blob/main/configs/rdma-shared-device-plugin/rdma.yaml